mycatdoitbetter/mycatdoitbetter/README.md

-## 😄 André Santos Castelo
+## 😄 André Castelo

-👨‍💻  **Trying to learn a little every day** 🍃
+🌿 **Trying to get better in a little while.**

-*"Study hard what interests you the most in the most undisciplined, irreverent and original manner possible."*
+*"Study hard what interests you the most in the most undisciplined, irreverent and original manner possible."
+<br/>- Richard Feynman*

 <br />